-- 1. The WinRoute host must be a member of one of the mapped domains. - 2.
-It is necessary that this domain trusts any other domains mapped in WinRoute (for details, see the documentation regarding the operating system on the corresponding domain server). - 3.
-For DNS configuration, the same rules are followed as for mapping of a single domain (DNS server must be a domain server of the domain which the WinRoute's host belongs to).
+- For mapping of multiple domains: - 1.
+The WinRoute host must be a member of one of the mapped domains.
+This domain will be set as primary. - 2.
+It is necessary that the primary domain trusts any other domains mapped in WinRoute (for details, see the documentation regarding the operating system on the corresponding domain server). - 3.
+For DNS configuration, the same rules as in mapping of a single domain are applied (the WinRoute's DNS forwarder is the best option).